 - Lucy is a Sole Trader with profits of €90,000.
-She will pay tax on all the profits less expenses in this case, €80,000.
+She will pay tax on all her earning minus expenses, which in this case equals €80,000.

-- Joe is a director of a Limited Company who has company profits of €90,000 and takes an employee’s salary of €30,000.
+- Joe is the director of a Limited Company who has company profits of €90,000 and takes an employee’s salary of €30,000.

-- The combined taxes on his employee’s salary – including PAYE, USC, and PRSI – would come to about 16%.
+- The combined taxes on his employee’s salary – including PAYE, USC, and PRSI – comes to about 16%.

-- He then pays less tax on company profits less expenses and salary, in this case, €50,000 taxed at 12.5% corporation tax.
+- He then pays less tax on company profits minus expenses and salary, in this case, €50,000 taxed at 12.5% corporation tax.

 |Lucy Sole Trader||Joe Limited Company|